By William Bixby

 But, Hakeem “The Dream” Olajuwon’s value could not be found only in his numbers.
 His true worth is found in the aesthetics.
 Olajuwon spun, faked, and countered his way into the Hall of Fame.
 His moves looked choreographed when facing opponents in the paint.
 Olajuwon’s footwork was so spectacular that he often made defenders look and feel foolish on the basketball court.
 As if in a living, on-court chess game, he seemed to be three steps ahead of any other player.
 Ask David Robinson, whom Olajuwon embarrassed in the Western Conference Finals in 1994 after Robinson robbed Olajuwon of his second MVP award.
 He left Robinson spinning dizzily and mis-stepping the entire series.
 Post-series, after Olajuwon had put an average of 35 ppg. on Robinson’s to his own 24 ppg., Robinson said that he thought he did a pretty good job of guarding the Dream.
 He was wrong.
 Olajuwon’s extreme offensive versatility gave all his opposition nightmares.
 If the defender was smaller than him, Olajuwon would overpower him and finish with a short hook over either shoulder or a vicious dunk.
 If a defender was larger, he would take him to the top of the key and dribble past him, or post at the baseline for his patented “Dream Shake.”
 Hakeem Olajuwon was unstoppable.

 Hakeem was also one of the best defensive stoppers of his generation.
 The Houston Rockets had mostly mediocre defenders surrounding him at best.
 Vernon Maxwell was the only other good defender on the team, but Olajuwon fortified the team with his quick hands, quick feet, and electrifying leaping ability.
 At 6’10, he was slightly shorter than a typical center, but he compensated for that by using his quickness to deny and/or steal the ball from bigger centers.
 He was known to occasionally pick the ball away from a guard too, and sprint down the court for a breakaway dunk.
-Once the basketball, got past him on an entry pass, he converted into one of the best shot-blockers that ever lived.
+Once the basketball got past him on an entry pass, he converted into one of the best shot-blockers that ever lived.
 He is the most prolific shot-blocker since the statistics for blocks started being recorded in the 1973-74 NBA season.
-He could block the shot of the man he was guarding or help weak-side.
-The Houston Rockets were told to siphon penetrators into Olajuwon.
-That was just as effective as stopping the penetration.
+Because he could block the shot of the man he was guarding or help weak-side, the Houston Rockets were told to siphon penetrators into Olajuwon.
+That practice was just as effective as stopping the penetration altogether.
 He blocked everything.
-He blocked layups, dunks and short jumpers.
+He blocked layups, dunks, and short jumpers.
 If an offensive player actually faked and got Olajuwon off his feet, he often recovered quickly enough and jumped high enough to block the shot anyway.
 Olajuwon was one of the last pure shot-blockers.

 Even today, Olajuwon’s unique skills are being called upon by the younger generation despite his retirement.
 The best players in today’s NBA are persuading Olajuwon to share his wisdom and unparalled footwork with them.
-Last year, he worked with shooting guard Kobe Bryant, the best closer in the league on his spin move.
+In 2008, he worked with shooting guard Kobe Bryant, the best closer in the league on his spin move.
 Bryant went on to when his fifth ring and second consecutive NBA championship.
-This year Hakeem is working with the league’s best big man, Defensive Player of the Year, Dwight Howard.
-If Howard is an apt pupil, he may push his Orlando Magic past the two teams favored to win the NBA championship this year.
+The next year Hakeem worked with the league’s best big man, Defensive Player of the Year, Dwight Howard.
+With only a little coaching, Howard pushed the Orlando Magic to the NBA Finals as the centerpiece of the offense.
+If Howard was an apt pupil, he may push his hometown Atlanta Hawks past teams more heavily favored to win the NBA championship this year.

 Hakeem Olajuwon’s greatness cannot be measured in numbers.
 To appreciate all that he could do, honestly, you had to see him.
 In the 90′s, he was simply better than everyone around him and he proved it by dominating all his peers on the basketball court.
 No center has ever played with the grace or visually stunning and appealing style that Hakeem Olajuwon did.
 He did not just physically outplay opponents, he embarrassed them.
 And in complete contrast to his mercilessly assault of the centers in the 90′s, he was genuinely humble and almost regal when asked about freshly defeated victims.
 Hakeem was unyielding on the court, but gracious off of it.
 Most importantly though, he won basketball games.
 He did it through a complete, expansive offensive arsenal, a smothering defensive game, and one of the most beautiful styles of play in basketball.